Summer’s here: five unexpected things sodium bicarbonate can do for you

 For many people, summer holidays are unconceivable without going camping.
 But as we all know, after a year of storage in a basement or garage, camping equipment tends to smell like an old damp carpet.
 To refresh your tent, sleeping bag and all other kinds of camping equipment, simply sprinkle them with some sodium bicarbonate and let them sit for 24 hours before shaking them out or vacuuming them – unpleasant smells will be efficiently neutralized.
 And if you do the same thing before you put your equipment back into storage, you will prevent stuffy smells for next year!

-You can also use sodium bicarbonate to eliminate smells from other outdoor accessories such picnic boxes, coolers and ice buckets.
+You can also use sodium bicarbonate to eliminate smells from other outdoor accessories such as picnic boxes, coolers and ice buckets.
 Simply let them soak for 20 minutes in warm water with 2 tablespoons of powder per liter, and your sandwiches won’t acquire that unmistakable “left-sitting-in-the-fridge-for-too-long” aroma.

 Eco-friendly garden maintenance